 - Interpreting – you can become an SASL interpreter (a real one, not a fake one!) in a variety of environments (courts, churches, schools, social work, etc.).

 - Deaf education – you can become a teacher at a school for the Deaf.

 - Social services and health care – you can help to make these services accessible to the Deaf in your workplace.

 - Psychology – you can specialise as a psychologist for the Deaf.

-- Interpreting – you can become a SASL interpreter (a real one, not a fake!) in a variety of environments (courts, churches, schools, social work, etc.
+- Interpreting – you can become a SASL interpreter in a variety of environments (courts, churches, schools, social work, etc.